News & Record wins first place for general excellence from the North Carolina Press Association

 N&R photographer Woody Marshall won

-first-place honors in sports feature photography for his photo “Shotgun Girl” and first place in feature photography for “July 4th Dance.”
+first-place honors in sports feature photography for his photo "Shotgun Girl" and in feature photography for "July 4th Dance."

 In the photo page or essay category, Marshall won second place for "Bluebird Nest Checks" and third place for "Hotdog Tuesdays."

-In the advertising competition, the News & Record’s Jennifer Atkins Brown and former staffers Ray Causey and Cindy Loman won second place in the special section category for “Explore Rockingham County 2022-2023.”
+In the advertising competition, the News & Record's Jennifer Atkins Brown and former staffers Ray Causey and Cindy Loman won second place in the special section category.

-Loman and Lea Anne Williams took second place in the newspaper promotion competition for Greensboro NCPA ad 2022.
+Loman and Lea Anne Williams took second place in the newspaper promotion competition.

 Photos: NCPA award winning photos